wendyverdonk93/docs/content/integrations/ecommerce-integrations/logic4/manual.md

 ### Installation & Configuration
 An installation manual is provided by our partner.
 For more information, please contact [Logi4](https://www.logic4.nl/contact/) directly.

-If you have any technical queries about the plugin, email [Logic4](https://www.logic4.nl/contact/)
+For any technical queries about the plugin, see Logic4 – [Contact](https://www.logic4.nl/contact/).